Praneethsv/MeLsh/README.md

+This project is still under progress.
+Any suugestions are welcome.

-Meta Learning Shared Hierarchies in Torch
+Meta Learning Shared Hierarchies in PyTorch